fodisi/hackapay/README.md

 The UI is still under construction, but you can interact with the `Factories` of the network, which are responsible for deploying and keeping track of the contracts created and deployed by users.
 There are two Factories in the network:

 - Hackathon Factory: Deploys a Hackathon contract to the blockchain.
-This contract is used for managing ang interacting with the hackathon (registration, proposal submission, evaluation, publishing results, and distributing prizes to winner teams.
+This contract is used for managing and interacting with the hackathon (registration, proposal submission, evaluation, publishing results, and distributing prizes to winner teams.
 - Contest Team Factory: Deploys a ContestTeam contract to the blockchain.
 This contract is used for managing team members, depositing prizes (from the Hackathon contract) and distribute received prizes among team members.

 ##### UI Limitations: